12 Ways I Cook Healthier Meals as a Busy Mom

 7. Use Natural Sweeteners

-While some alternative sweeteners are even worse for you than sugar, there are some great options!
+While some alternative sweeteners are even worse for you than sugar, there are still some great options!
 You can use alternative sweeteners in cooking, baking, or even in drinks such as tea or coffee.
-These are my favorite natural sweeteners that I use all the time!

 Maple syrup – The maple flavor adds a wonderful depth to certain dishes and baked goods.
 Since it’s a liquid, you won’t be able to completely substitute it for regular sugar, but you can often substitute it for 1/4 of the amount of regular sugar.